braedynl/CSE231-020-SS20/README.md

 ## Getting Started

 Welcome to CSE231!
-I'll be hitting you with _a lot_ of information here, I apologize ahead of time.
+I'll be hitting you with _a lot_ of information here because I like to be thorough, I apologize ahead of time.
 If you have never programmed before, Dr. Enbody recommends this [soft introduction to programming](https://hourofcode.com/capython).
 Below, I'll be explaining the course, where everything is, what's happening, etc..

 Firstly, I recommend watching this video (think of this as your syllabus-day lecture): https://www.youtube.com/watch?v=e-IgfhmovJc

-You'll want to download/install [Anaconda](https://www.anaconda.com/products/individual) (comes packaged with Spyder, the code editor that we'll be using) and Python 3.7 or higher.
+You'll want to download/install [Anaconda](https://www.anaconda.com/products/individual) (comes packaged with Spyder, the code editor (IDE) that we'll be using) and Python 3.7 or higher.
 Further instructions are in [Lab 00](Lab%2000).
 There is also [a video](https://www.youtube.com/watch?v=_CqtctVJZnk&feature=youtu.be) if you'd prefer a verbal format.

 If you're interested in optimizing your code-writing, I've compiled a list of [useful keyboard shortcuts](SHORTCUTS.md) for Spyder.
 You'll find a lot of these more applicable after Lab 02.